braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 ##### 3. Enhances Dietitians and Nutritionists

 -  Benefit: Dietitians are able to give more individualised, precise, and accurate recommendations.
--  Example: If a client is required to cut back on fats, but needs to maintain high levels of nutritional density and protein, they can utilise the nutrition level filter.
-By navigating to the filter menu and choosing low for fat, high for protein, and high for nutritional density, while leaving the rest blank.
-The dietitian can use the displayed list to provide customised food recommendations.
+-  Example: If a client is required to cut back on fats, the dietician can utilise the nutrition level filter.
+By navigating to the filter menu and choosing low for fat.
+They can use the displayed list to provide customised food recommendations.
+Or if they want more precise recommendations they can use the range feature for specific amounts.

 ##### 4. Educational Resource